vgilabert94/ObjectDetection-OMR/README.md

 ### Results

-First of all, after evaluate model we have to convert to inference model:
+First of all, after evaluating the model I have to convert to inference model:
 ```
 retinanet-convert-model snapshots/resnet50_csv_30.h5 snapshots/resnet50_MODEL.h5 --config config/config.ini
 ```

 Using retinanet-evaluate with the test data (test_labels.csv).
-I have this result:
+I obtain this results:

 #### IoU=0.5
 ```